Can You Freeze Cheese? Yes — Hard Cheeses Work

 How to Freeze Cheese Properly

 Grated cheese: the best method.
-Pre-grate, lay on a tray to freeze in a single layer (30 minutes), then transfer to a freezer bag.
+Pre-grate, lay on a tray to freeze in a single layer (30 minutes), then transfer to a resealable freezer bag.
 Stays loose so you can grab what you need.
 Great for cooking directly from frozen.

 Block cheese: cut into portions no larger than 450g (1 lb) — smaller portions freeze and thaw faster.
 Wrap tightly in cling film (press out all air), then place in a freezer bag.